 A variant of the 8:16 fast is 5:2.
 I know, lots of numbers!
 So the idea behind 5:2 is that for 5 days a week you eat normally and for the other 2 you fast.
 This is a great way to start the 8:16 if you’re not into doing it every day.
 Like 8:16, you can shift the fasting to accommodate schedule and preference.
 You can put your 2 fasting days back to back or spread them out to different parts of your week.
 And you can choose to skip dinner one day and breakfast the next (if you’re doing the 8:16 fast).

 As you progress through your fasting you can also adapt this fasting technique to become more aggressive.
-For example, your normal can be a an 8:16 fast and your two other days can be 24 hour fasts.
-Again, this approach would be a progression of a fasting program that you’ve become accustom to.
+For example, your normal can be a an 8:16 fast, and your two other days can be 24-hour fasts.
+Again, this approach would be a progression of a fasting program that you’ve become accustomed to.
 You wouldn’t start out with your normal being a fasting state in a 5:2 approach.

 So let’s go ahead and talk about a 24 hour fast.
 Again, Abby talked about this in her How I lost 65 Pounds in 1 Year article.
 She explained that once she was used to her 8:16 schedule of skipping breakfast, her first 24 hour fast was just skipping lunch, too.
 So her fasting went from dinner the night before to dinner the day of.

 Check out the article How Intermittent Fasting Works for how this extended fast affects the body.
 It will affect the body differently than an 8:16 so it’s recommended that it’s not your first type of fast.
 This would be a progression step once you’re more comfortable with shorter fasts.
 And it isn’t recommended as a long-term fasting option as it can stress the body over time.
 But there are fantastic benefits and can be achieved by most people practicing fasting.